 Class 3.
 Principle of Mass Spectrometry --- Ionization Techniques (EI, CI, FAB, ESI, APCI); Ion Separation Techniques (Magnetic Sector, Quadrupole, Ion Trap, TOF, FT); Fragmentations (Heterolytic and Homolytic Cleavages); Mass Patterns of Isotopes.

 Class 4.
-Assignment of Mass Spectra --- Guidelines for predicting prominent EI Spectra peaks for Alcohols, Ethers, Ketones, Carboxylic Acids, Carboxylic Esters, Amines, and Aliphatic Sulfides.
+Assignment of Mass Spectra --- Guidelines for predicting prominent EI Spectral peaks for Alcohols, Ethers, Ketones, Carboxylic Acids, Esters, Amines, and Aliphatic Sulfides.

 Class 5.
 Vibration Spectroscopy --- FT-IR Absorption Spectroscopy and Raman Spectroscopy; Rayleigh and Stokes/Antistokes lines; Molecular Vibrational Motions; Assignment of IR Spectra of Organic Molecules.